jjlin/vaultwarden-backup/README.md

    number of days.

-3. Upload encrypted copies of the backup archives to one or more object storage services using Rclone.
+3. Upload encrypted copies of the backup archives to one or more object storage services using [rclone](https://rclone.org/).
 The retention policy is configured at the storage service level.

 Feel free to use or modify this setup to fit your own needs.